spring-attic/spring-security-javaconfig/README.md

 Spring Security Java Config
 ======================

 A project for Spring Security Java Configuration Support.
-We plan to release this jar in a number of milestones to be able to iterate quickly.
-Additionally, this will allow users of Spring Security 3.1.x to use the Java Configuration earlier and give more feedback.
-Eventually (targeting spring-security-config-3.2.0.RELEASE) we will merge this code in with spring-security-config.
+This project is currently released as a stand alone project that is compatible with Spring Security 3.1.x and Spring 3.2.3 to allow users to try it out before the Spring Security 3.2.x release.
+The code is also migrated into Spring Security 3.2.0.M2+ and will be maintained there.
+There are no plans to make another release of the stand alone module.
+Instead users will be encouraged to update to Spring Security 3.2 when it is made final.

 Getting Started
 ======================